Do Membership Inference Attacks Work on Large Language Models?: Importance of Candidate Set Selection

 \section{Importance of Candidate Set Selection}

-In contrast to our findings in \Cref{sec:main-exp}, recent works report state-of-the-art MIAs achieving $>.7$ AUC ROC on pretrained LLMs~\cite{shi2023detecting, meeus2023did}.
-Our in-depth investigation highlights one such reason for the differences is due to an inherent but likely unintended distribution shift between members and non-members during MIA benchmark construction for pretrained LLMs.
-This differs from a standard MI game, where members and non-members are sampled from the same distribution.
-In empirical works, researchers have a known set of members and then generate non-members some other way.
-Subtle differences between the member and non-member distributions can provide a false sense of membership inference leakage.
+In contrast to our findings in \Cref{sec:main-exp}, recent works report state-of-the-art MIAs achieving $>.7$ AUC ROC on pretrained LLMs~\citep{shi2023detecting, meeus2023did}.
+We investigate how the non-member candidate selection methods in these works can result in an inherent but likely unintended distribution shift between members and non-members as one such reason for the observed performance differences.

-\shortsection{Experimental Setup} Prior work \cite{shi2023detecting, meeus2023did} distinguishes members and non-members of a target domain based on the knowledge cutoff date of the target model, with members coming before and non-members coming after the cutoff.
-We construct similar experimental settings under two domains.
-See \Cref{subsubsec:appendix-temporal-benchmark-details} for details.
+\shortsection{Experimental Setup} Prior work distinguishes members and non-members of a target domain based on the knowledge cutoff date of the target model, with members coming before and non-members coming after the cutoff.
+We construct similar experimental settings under two domains also used in earlier works: Wikipedia and ArXiv.

-We follow the same setup\footnote{For experiments beyond this point, we do not evaluate the Neighborhood attack, as it follows similar trends to other attacks and is computationally too expensive to compute.} in \Cref{sec:main-exp-setup} on the Wikipedia domain, but replace the non-member set with samples from the entire RealTimeData WikiText dataset~\cite{li2023avoiding}.
-We note that Pile members are sampled from articles in a Wikipedia dump from before 03/01/2020~\cite{gao2020pile}, whereas non-members consist of Wikipedia articles created from August 2023 and onwards.
-Secondly, we use the ArXiv domain, where we again use members from the Pile training data, consisting of Arxiv papers posted prior to July 2020 \cite{gao2020pile}.
-For non-members, we sample data from ArXiv preprints from various month-long ranges from August 2020 to June 2023.
-By sampling non-members from successively later time ranges after the Pile ArXiv cutoff date (July 2020) \cite{gao2020pile}, we seek to explore how greater temporal shift impacts MIA performance.
+We follow the same setup as \Cref{sec:main-exp} on the Wikipedia domain, but replace the non-member set with samples from the entire RealTimeData WikiText dataset~\citep{li2023avoiding}.
+The Pile members are sampled from articles in a Wikipedia dump from before March 2020~\citep{gao2020pile}, whereas non-members consist of Wikipedia articles created from August 2023 and onwards.
+For the ArXiv domain or further details on Wikipedia, see~\Cref{subsubsec:appendix-temporal-benchmark-details}.

-\shortsection{Results} \Cref{tab:wikiMIA_results} demonstrates that the temporally shifted settings yield MIA performances significantly higher than when members and non-members are from the same temporal range. \Cref{fig:temporal-arxiv} also demonstrates that MIA performance generally increases as the non-members are further temporally shifted from the member data.
-We speculate this follows from changes in language such as the introduction of new terminology and ideas as time passes.
+\shortsection{Results} \Cref{tab:wikiMIA_results} demonstrates that the temporally shifted settings yield MIA performances significantly higher than when members and non-members are from the same temporal range. \Cref{fig:temporal-arxiv} (Appendix) also demonstrates that MIA performance generally increases as non-members are further temporally shifted from member data.
+We speculate this follows from changes in language such as the introduction of new terminology and ideas over time.